 Why?

-The Arts Depot site belongs to Hyde but is not part of the Community Centre.
+The Arts Depot site belongs to Hyde but up until now has not been part of the Community Centre.
 Unlike the Centre, it is designated by the Council as a commercial building and liable to business rates.

 The building stood empty for many years, until Hyde gave Shannon permission to occupy and renovate it during the 2020 lockdown.
-She and Dukes have turned it into a welcoming venue, prioritising creative activities.
-However, despite their endeavours, there are problems with the building which cannot be easily overcome – such as internal access to the toilet being from just one room.
-Moreover, Shannon’s business model is unlikely to prove financially sustainable going into the future, as much of her income comes from charging rent for use of part of the premises, or grants channelled through, or provided by, KPCC, such as for the kids’ holiday activities, which she is paid to run by KPCC with funding from Lambeth Council.
+She and Dukes turned it into a welcoming venue, prioritising creative activities.
+However, despite their endeavours, there were problems with the building which could not be easily overcome – such as internal access to the toilet being from just one room.
+Most of Shannon’s income came from charging rent for use of part of the premises, or grant funding obtained by KPCC, such as for the kids’ holiday activities, which she was paid to run by KPCC with funding from Lambeth Council.

 What will replace the Arts Depot?